 The share definitions are towards the end of the file and we can add this at the end.
 Just make sure it is after the last line of any other share definition.

 This checks the samba configuration file.
 If not errors are reported we can then restart the server.
+We are still runing as root so we do not need to use sudo.

 service samba restart